 These Halloween dinner ideas and party food ideas are a total scream.
 We start off cautiously, with adorable Halloween appetizers and only slightly spooky Halloween main dishes.
 But WARNING: You will not be able to un-see some of these ghastly, ghastly dishes.
 They will haunt your dreams of dinner!

 1. Monster Ball

 "This ghoulishly good cheese ball has become a part of our family's Halloween tradition," says LINNBENN.
 "It's as much fun to make as it is to eat."

 "Made this for my daughter's Halloween party," says krista1925.
 "It was a big hit!
 Not only was it 'creepy,' it was yummy."

 "What a FAB presentation -- my daughter flipped out over this clever idea," says Marsha.

-"A great snack for Halloween parties," says NomNomDelicious.
+"A great Halloween party snack for Halloween parties," says NomNomDelicious.
 "Very versatile and easy to personalize for your own tastes."

-"Yummy biscuit cups filled with spicy beef mixture and topped with Halloween pumpkin faces," says Luvlee.
+"Yummy biscuit cups filled with spicy beef mixture and topped with Halloween pumpkin faces," says Grandmaluvlee.

 A.k.a. the Devil's Dentures.
 Turn pearly whites into a dreadful fright.
-These Halloween teeth start with ripe red apples as the devil’s gums with slivered almonds as the frightening fangs.
+These Halloween teeth start with ripe red apples as the devil’s lips, with slivered almonds as the frightening fangs.
 If you like, drizzle your disturbing dentures with El Droolo del Diablo, also known as “slightly thinned-out honey.”
 Bonus: This spooky surprise doubles as a healthy Halloween snack.